Renting vs. Buying vs. Leasing Heavy Equipment: The Ultimate Guide

-Deciding between renting or purchasing equipment comes down to cost.
+Deciding between renting, buying, or leasing equipment comes down to cost.
 Aligning each option with your budget gives you an overview of how your bottom line will be affected in the long and short term.

 Aside from the upfront cost of purchasing or renting a machine, there are ongoing expenses to consider, such as: